Basics:

 Recommendations

-That said, because the platform restricts your ability to charge for your extensive education and experience, we see BetterHelp as a temporary solution to fill open hours during slow stretches.
+That said, because the platform restricts your ability to charge for your extensive education and experience, we see BetterHelp as a temporary solution to fill open hours during slow stretches and when you need extra flexibility.
 Seasoned therapists, particularly in high-priced urban areas, can earn considerably more on their own.

 What their users say (from Indeed)